WEEKLY SERVICES

 Wednesdays

-10:00 AM - The Consecration of the Human Being
+11:00 AM - The Consecration of the Human Being

 (Communion service open to all)

 All are welcome regardless of faith background, age, race, national origin, gender or sexual orientation.
-Anyone who seeks a rich religious practice that combines integrity of sacrament and freedom of belief in community with other striving Christians is welcome here,
+Anyone who seeks a rich religious practice that combines integrity of sacrament and freedom of belief in community with other striving Christians is welcome here, wherever you are on your journey!

 Calendar of Events